 Methods being discontinued

-The current law allows for two additional methods of calculating work-related car expenses – the 12% of original value and the one-third of actual expenses methods.
+The current law allows for two additional methods of calculating work-related car expenses, like gasoline – the 12% of original value and the one-third of actual expenses methods.
+Check out Towingless and read more about how to get the best mileage out of your gas.
 Both of these methods were only available to taxpayers where work-related travel exceeded 5,000 kilometres in an income year.

 Although the Government states that less than 2% of taxpayers will be impacted by this change, taxpayers who used the 12% of original value method will be required to increase their record keeping efforts to include substantiation of their running costs on an annual basis, and taxpayers using the one-third of actual expenses method may lose a proportion of their claim where the business usage in their log books is less than 33.3%.